Don’t LEAF Out Fall Writing Activities

 Who agrees?
 Opinion writing can be especially fun during the fall season and students get to explore why they love, feel neutral, or dislike everything about fall.
 Encourage your students to develop their own opinions and support their viewpoint through detailed writing.

 To make the writing activities more festive, have children draw pictures; create crafts with different materials such as felt, string, paint, and construction paper; and display their hard work around your classroom!
 Remember: you can always use the changing seasons for some classroom inspiration, cross-curricular learning, and fun!
-Plus, check out our Building Writers workbooks for year-round supplemental writing practice that perfectly pairs with our handwriting curriculum.
+Plus, check out our Building Writers student editions for year-round supplemental writing practice that perfectly pairs with our handwriting curriculum.